Meghan McCain’s departure from ‘The View’ sparks strong reactions. ‘Bye bye snowflake’

 McCain, the show’s resident conservative, announced Thursday that she is leaving the daytime talk show after four years.
 The Fox News alum and daughter of late Sen. John McCain joined co-hosts Whoopi Goldberg, Joy Behar and Sunny Hostin in 2017.

+“This is going to be my last season here at “The View,” McCain announced at the top of the show.
+“This was not an easy decision.
+It took a lot of thought and council and prayer and talking to my family and my close friends.
+This show is one of the hands-down greatest, most exhilarating wonderful privileges of my entire life.”

-McCain said she will finish out the season through the end of July.
+She said she plans to finish out the season through the end of July.

+“It’s not easy for me to leave,” McCain continued, “but I feel like this is just the right decision for me at this moment.”

 Rumors of McCain’s departure began swirling early Thursday and confirmation sent shock waves across social media — mainly among those who’ve criticized McCain’s behavior on the show in recent years.